lucas-werner/privacypolicy/README.md

 open privacypolicy/index.html
 ```

-Fill out the form (company name, record system, CEO and approval date) and click **Generate**.
-The completed policy will appear on the page and a PDF will be downloaded to your machine.
+Fill out the form with company details, contacts, data practices and retention, and upload a company logo.
+Click **Generate** to display the completed policy on the page and download it as a PDF.

 ## Modifying the template